Bug report #14078

 Can you confirm the similar files that load fine have different, non-numeric column names?

-#7 Updated by Sebastian Dietrich about 4 years ago
+#7 Updated by Sebastian Dietrich almost 6 years ago

 - Status changed from Open to Closed